nurulamin7722/automtionpractice.pl-Project/README.md

 1. Visit http://automationpractice.pl/index.php.
 2. Create two new accounts.
-3. Log in using one of the new accounts.
+3. Login using one of the new accounts.
 4. Browse Casual Dresses, and add one to your cart.
 5. Visit the T-shirt section, filter by blue color, and add a shirt.
 6. Proceed to checkout and choose 'Payment by check.'